The Quantum Esscher Transform: Quantum Esscher Transform

 In \cite{olivares2007quantum} it was asserted that under certain conditions, namely `when the prior and posterior states are close to each other with respect to the Fisher information metric', the minimizing relative entropy problem could be solved by formally integrating a `quantum trajectory' equation \cite{olivares2007quantum,braunstein1996geometry}.
 This equation takes on the same form as Eq. \ref{Equation:LvN_equation}, and thus its solution is given by Eq. \ref{Equation:QITE_rho}.
 More specifically, we have

 where $\theta$ are the Lagrange multipliers.
 Here we simply observe that $\rho(\theta)$ resembles the imaginary-time-evolved state in Eq.~(\ref{Equation:QITE_rho}) if $\theta$ is one-dimensional and after making the substitution $\tau=-\theta/2$.
-Since the quantum Esscher transform provides an exact solution to the problem, under the aforementioned condition we note the connection between the quantum Esscher transform and QITE.\\
+Since the quantum Esscher Transform provides an exact solution to Problem \ref{Problem:quantum_motivating_problem_statement}, under the aforementioned conditions presumed by \cite{olivares2007quantum}, we note the connection between the quantum Esscher Transform and QITE.